caiobarrosv/object-detection-for-grasping/README.md

 Repository dedicated to build a set Convolutional Neural Networks models to detect objects in order to perform a selective grasp.
 This project is part if a bigger grasping pipeline firstly implemented in this [repository](https://github.com/lar-deeufba/ssggcnn_ur5_grasping) by the Authors cited below.

+This repository is divided in branches for each framework implementation.
+The `master` branch refers to the `GluonCV (MXNet)` implementation.
+The `Tensorflow` branch refers to the `Tensorflow 2.0` implementation (both are under development).

 <!--<p align="center">
 <a href="https://youtu.be/aJ39MruDdLo" target="_blank">
 <img src="" width="600">